T. K. Murthy: Personal life

 Murthy came from a lineage of court musicians and was the fifth generation in his family to pursue music.
 The family's musical heritage extends across seven generations.
 His son, T.K. worked as a music composer at All India Radio. and his grandson, Karthikeya Murthy, is a film score composer.
+‘Mrudanga Chakravarthy Dr T K Murthy School of Music and Trust’ was formed to provide scholarships to deserving students.

 Recognition

 Murthy's honors and awards include: